Lagrangian geometry of matroids: Tropical Hodge theory

 \begin{proposition} Suppose that Poincar\'e duality holds for $\Delta$.
-Then Poincar\'e duality holds for $\TSigma$ if and only if it holds for $\Sigma$. \end{proposition} \begin{proof} For dimensional reasons, if either fan has Poincar\'e duality, $\TSigma$ is an ordinary subdivision.
-By Proposition~\ref{prop:pi* inj}, we have $A^d(\TSigma)\simeq A^d(\Sigma)$, and they have the common degree map.
+Then Poincar\'e duality holds for $\TSigma$ if and only if it holds for $\Sigma$. \end{proposition} \begin{proof} Let us assume that at least one of $\Sigma$ and $\TSigma$ has Poincar\'e duality, then show that they both do.
+For dimensional reasons, $\TSigma$ must be an ordinary subdivision.
+By Corollary~\ref{cor:pi* inj}, we have $A^d(\TSigma)\simeq A^d(\Sigma)$, and they have the common degree map.